-To model the underlying function while accounting for noise in the observations, we incorporate the observed data into a probabilistic framework.
-In the context of graph condensation tasks, the condensed data $G^{\mathcal{S}} = \{X^{\mathcal{S}}, A^{\mathcal{S}}\}$ is treated as a potential input, while the corresponding labels $Y^{\mathcal{S}}$ are considered as the observed targets.
-We define a prior joint distribution over the observed targets $Y^{\mathcal{S}}$ and the function values $f_G$ at the test locations of the original graph data $G$,
+In the context of graph condensation tasks, the condensed data $G^{\mathcal{S}} = {X^{\mathcal{S}}, A^{\mathcal{S}}}$ is treated as a potential input, while the corresponding labels $Y^{\mathcal{S}}$ are considered the observed targets.
+We define a prior joint distribution over the observed targets $Y^{\mathcal{S}}$ and the function values $f_G$ at the test locations of the original graph data $G$.

 where $\mathcal{K}$ is the covariance function, modeling the dependencies between samples in a probabilistic way.
 In Gaussian processes, the choice of the covariance function is crucial, as it encodes prior assumptions about the function’s smoothness, variability, and how closely the function values at different input points are correlated.

 To better understand the origin of the covariance function, we consider a Bayesian linear regression model defined in a high-dimensional feature space.
 Specifically, denoting a mapping $\phi: \mathbb{R}^d \to \mathbb{R}^{d'}$, which transforms an input ${x}$ into a $d'$-dimensional feature space.
 Based on this mapping model, a Bayesian linear regression model can be defined as $f({x}) = \phi({x}){W}$, where the weight ${W}$ is assigned a Gaussian prior ${W} \sim \mathcal{N}({0}, {\Sigma}_p)$.
 In practical scenarios, the true function values are often not directly observable.
 Instead, we observe noisy outputs $y = f(x) + \varepsilon$, where the noise $\varepsilon$ is assumed to follow an independent and identically distributed Gaussian distribution, $\varepsilon \sim \mathcal{N}(0, \sigma^2_{\varepsilon})$.
 This leads to the definition of a covariance function, which encodes input similarity and models dependencies in Gaussian processes,